Queex/arnaq/installation/README.md

 specific for your mapping pipeline and match the gene identifiers in your count files.

 Specifically, ARNAQ presumes that Ensembl `.gtf` files for the organism are available.
-These should include identifiers drawn from the same set as the gene identifiers uses in the count tables.
+These should include identifiers drawn from the same set as the gene identifiers used in the count tables.
 There should be a 'type' field, so ARNAQ can identify the gene-level entries.
 For the biotype portions of ARNAQ output, there should also be a 'gene_biotype' field.
-You may wish to filter the Ensembl files to just the entries with a `type` of `"gene"`, to reduce the size of the file and make ARNAQ runs faster, but it is not required.
+You may wish to filter the Ensembl files to just the entries with a `type` of `"gene"`, to reduce the size of the file so ARNAQ runs faster, but it is not required.

 You will only need one such file for each reference genome you are working with.